HwWobbe/Wip-Main/README.md

       - "time' the anticipated Audience
       - "position" (in the AWareness) of intenbded Audience
       - "Queue" all others for future use.
 (Queue growth shoulld be managed/mitigated via the 10 standard TimePeriods
+      - 'space' ( 'place' ) will be a functions of needToBeAt, so also ...

 - ...